Use the gel twice daily. Apply a thin layer and gently massage it into the affected area.

 Further reading and references

-Manufacturer's PIL, Solaraze®; Almirall Limited, The electronic Medicines Compendium.
-Dated March 2015.
+Manufacturer's PIL, Solaraze® 3% w/w gel; Almirall Limited, The electronic Medicines Compendium.
+Dated January 2018.